 WWII aerial bombing threatens the Tower.
 The Main Guard is destroyed on the 29 Dec 1940.

 The Tower of London attracts over 2 million visitors per year as a World Heritage Site.

 We are home to the UK’s national collection of arms and armour which includes the national collection of artillery at Fort Nelson.

 To get information about each of our museums simply choose your intended museum location below.

 Entry to Fort Nelson and Royal Armouries Museum in Leeds is FREE.

-An admission fee is payable for entry to the Tower of London site and the Frazier History Museum.
-There is no additional charge for entry to the Royal Armouries galleries.
+An admission fee is payable for entry to the Tower of London site but here is no additional charge for entry to the White Tower.